lukesneeringer/date-rs/README.md

 `date-rs` ships with the following features:

-- `diesel-pg`: Enables interop with PostgreSQL using Diesel
+- `diesel-pg`: Enables interop with PostgreSQL `DATE` columns using Diesel